This is some text inside of a div block. This is some text inside of a div block. This is some text inside of a div block.

 deskbird leads in data regulation & security

 Envoy works in different modules.
-The Visitors one starts at $4,000+ per location for more advanced features (such as customized branding and badge printing) and with Emergency Notifications are priced separately.
+Visitors starts at $4,000+ per location for more advanced features (such as customized branding and badge printing) and with Emergency Notifications are priced separately.
 The Reservations/Workplace module includes booking of typical office resources - desks, rooms, parking spots - priced at $60 per resource, which can quickly pile up.

-deskbird offers transparent, per-user pricing with a free tier and paid plans starting at €2.50/user/month.
-These include room bookings, visitors and hybrid working features.
+deskbird offers transparent, per-user pricing starting at €2.50/user/month, including room bookings, visitors and hybrid working features.
 Additional Visitor Plus add-ons can be purchased on a per location basis. deskbird delivers stronger long-term ROI by improving in-office presence and reducing operational complexity as teams and offices grow.

 Beyond upfront platform costs, a few hidden costs are worth considering: